 It is often desirable to reduce the minimum installation clearances by placing the stove closer to walls so the installation takes up less floor space.
-You can safely reduce the minimum by permanently clearances installing a shield between the stove and combustible material.
-The rules for safe shields can be complicated, so read them carefully and follow exactly.
-Note that there may be minor regional differences in clearance reduction rules so be sure to check with your building fire inspector before or proceeding.
+You can safely reduce the minimum clearances by permanently installing a shield between the stove and combustible material.
+The rules for safe shields can be complicated, so read them carefully and follow them exactly.
+Note that there may be minor regional differences in clearance reduction rules so be sure to check with your building or fire inspector before proceeding.

-7.4.1 Shield Construction Rules
+7.4.1 SHIELD CONSTRUCTION RULES

-See Figure 7: Clearances for shield construction to match each letter to a clearance.
+See figure Clearances for shield construction to match each letter to a clearance.

-- Adhesives used in shield construction must not ignite or lose adhesive qualities at temperatures likely to be encountered. - Mounting hardware which extends from the shield surface into combustibles may be used only at the edges of the shield. - Mounting hardware must allow full vertical ventilation. - A Minimum clearance between the appliance top and an unshielded combustible ceiling: 1181 mm (46.5"). - B Shield extension above appliance: 500 mm (20"). - C Minimum space behind shield: 25 mm (1 in.).
-In Canada 21 mm (7/8"). - D Clearance along the bottom of shield: minimum: 25 mm (1") and maximum: 75 mm (3"). - E Minimum clearance along the top of shield at ceiling: 75 mm (3").

-- F Mounting hardware must not be located closer than 200 mm (8") from the vertical centre line of the appliance. - G Edge clearance for ceiling shields to side and back walls: 75 mm (3"). - H Shield extension beyond each side of appliance: 450 mm (18").
+- Adhesives used in shield construction must not ignite or lose adhesive qualities at temperatures likely to be encountered. - Mounting hardware which extends from the shield surface into combustibles may be used only at the edges of the shield. - Mounting hardware must allow full vertical ventilation. - A Minimum clearance between the appliance top and an unshielded combustible ceiling: 890 mm (35 in.) - B Shield extension above appliance: 500 mm (20 in.). - C Minimum space behind shield: 25 mm (1 in.).
+In Canada 21 mm (7/8 in). - D Clearance along the bottom of shield: minimum: 25 mm (1 in.) and maximum: 75 mm (3 in.). - E Minimum clearance along the top of shield at ceiling: 75 mm (3 in.). - F Mounting hardware must not be located closer than 200 mm (8 in.) from the vertical centre line of the appliance. - G Edge clearance for ceiling shields to side and back walls: 75 mm (3 in.). - H Shield extension beyond each side of appliance: 450 mm (18 in.).

-Figure 7: Clearances for shield construction
+Clearances for shield construction

-7.4.2 Table of Clearance Reduction Percentages
+7.4.2 TABLE OF CLEARANCE REDUCTION PERCENTAGES

-Clearan • e reduced k ntages y these Type of shield Sides and rear % Top % (ceiling) Can/US A (%) USA min.
-Can/US A (%) USA min.
-Sheet metal, a minimum of 24 gauge (0.61 mm) in thickness, spaced out at least 25 mm (1 in) by non-combustible spacers 67 12 in 50 18 in Ceramic tiles, or equivalent non- combustible material, on non- combustible board spaced out at least 25 mm (1 in) by non- combustible spacers 50 18 in 33 24 in Ceramic tiles, or equivalent non- combustible material, on non- combustible board, with a minimum of 24 gauge (0.61 mm) sheet metal backing spaced out at least 25 mm (1 in) by non-combustible spacers 67 12 in 50 24 in Brick, spaced out at least 25 mm (1 in) by non-combustible spacers 50 18 in N/A N/A Brick, with a minimum of 24 gauge (0.61 mm) sheet metal backing, spaced out at least 25 mm (1 in) by non-combustible spacers 67 12 in N/A N/A
+Clearances may be reduced by these percentages Type of shield Sides and rear % Top % (ceiling) Can/USA (%) USA min.
+Can/USA (%) USA min.
+Sheet metal, a minimum of 24 gauge (0.61 mm) in thickness, spaced out at least 25 mm (1 in) by non-combustible spacers 67 12 in 50 18 in Ceramic tiles, or equivalent non- combustible material, on non- combustible board spaced out at least 25 mm (1 in) by non-combustible spacers 50 18 in 33 24 in Ceramic tiles, or equivalent non-combustible material, on non-combustible board, with a minimum of 24 gauge (0.61 mm) sheet metal backing spaced out at least 25 mm (1 in) by non-combustible spacers 67 12 in 50 24 in Brick, spaced out at least 25 mm (1 in) by non-combustible spacers 50 18 in N/A N/A Brick, with a minimum of 24 gauge (0.61 mm) sheet metal backing, spaced out at least 25 mm (1 in) by non-combustible spacers 67 12 in N/A N/A

-^{} In Canada this space can be 21 mm (7/8 in).
+\ In Canada this space can be 21 mm (7/8 in)